Nature Walks in Uganda, Best Parks, Trails, Wildlife

 An easily accessible 3-hour round trip, this trail leads from the Buhoma Park offices to a beautiful waterfall.
 It’s perfect for birdwatching and spotting the Albertine Rift Endemics.

-This is a challenging, full-day, 6-9-hour hike connecting the park’s northern and southern sectors.
+This is a challenging, full-day, 6 to 9-hour hike connecting the park’s northern and southern sectors.
 Used by travelers crossing between trekking sections, it requires a ranger escort and offers incredible ridge-top views and the chance to encounter forest elephants and primates.
 This is a true Uganda forest hike.

 Queen Elizabeth National Park